Const!

 I continued on ward with creating the compatibility code

-types.
+for the non-const and const types.
 I did this as a

 learning exercise in template meta programming features